The Crescent Academy

 - Occasionally a pupil may need more expert support form an outside agency such as speech therapy, peadiatrician, SEND advisers etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
 Advice from specialists is followed as closely as possible.

-If you have any queries related to additional support please do not hesitate to contact the class teacher, Foundation Stage SENCo or Inclusion manager.
+If you have any queries related to additional support please do not hesitate to contact the class teacher or SENCO.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?